SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 enthusiasm.
 The potential mutagenic effects in pregnancy really rang the AMDAC like a bell.
 Now let's see (a) what the FDA administration does, and (b) whether anybody accelerates the paxlovid hearing!

+_Multae apologiae_ for my rash decision to go grocery shopping instead of listening to the tox stuff.
+Maybe later when I'm not so tired I'll go back and wade through the tox details.

 ---